paketo-buildpacks/syft/README.md

 # `gcr.io/paketo-buildpacks/syft`

-The Paketo Syft Buildpack is a Cloud Native Buildpack that contributes the Syft CLI and populates SBoM information the image.
+The Paketo Syft Buildpack is a Cloud Native Buildpack that contributes the Syft CLI which can be used to generate SBoM information.

 ## Behavior